33-Year-Old Defenseman – Tampa Bay Lightning

 Dan Girardi Contract Information:

-Signed a six-year, $33 million extension with the Rangers in February of 2014.
+Signed a two-year, $6 million contract with the Lightning in July of 2017.

 To instantly reveal our fantasy analysis of every player – including Dan Girardi – simply subscribe now.

 |2017-18 Proj||33||NHL||TB||69||Subscribe now to see our 2017-18 projections for Dan Girardi|